RokasGit/JustWork/README.md

   The number of requirement does not specify importance, it is there for identification of the requirement.
 # Critical:
 1. As a company I want to post a job with general information(salary, date, time, location, description, contact information, amount of workers) for users to see it as an available job, such that they could start applying.
+(Done)
 2. As a user I want to apply for a job so I can earn some money.
+(DONE)
 3. As a company I want to be able to accept a user (worker) for a job they have applied for, so that the job is done.
+(DONE)
-4. As a user I want to see the jobs that are requiring workers so that I know where to apply
+4. As a user I want to see the jobs that are requiring workers so that I know where to apply (Done)
 5. As a user, I want to be able to cancel my job, such that the employer would be able to see my cancellation.
+(DONE)
 6. As a company I want to be able to set job status as “taken” so that I could indicate that the job offer is no longer available.
+(DONE)
 # High:
 7. As a user I want to Login to the application, so that I can use the system.
+(DONE)
 8. As a User I want to create an account, so that I can find some jobs for my free time.
+(DONE)
 9. As a user I want to see the job summary for a specific job, so that I know it's suitable for me.
+(DONE)
 10. As a company, I want to be able to make a work spot available again, if the user cancelled the shift, such that I would not need to create a new one.
+(DONE)
 11. As a user I want to receive a notification when one of my jobs is accepted.
+(DONE)
 12. As an application manager, I want to be able to see user applications for the system use, such that I could approve or reject them.
+(NOT STARTED)
 13. As an application manager, I want to be able to see company applications for the system use, such that I could approve or reject them.
+(NOT STARTED)
 14. As an application manager, I want to be able to see approved company lists, such that I could suspend or endorse them.
-15. As a user I want to Login to the application, so that I can use the system.
+(NOT STARTED)
 # Low:
-16. As a company/user, I want to be able to view my profile, such that I could see my username, picture, email address.
+15. As a company/user, I want to be able to view my profile, such that I could see my username, picture, email address.
+(DONE)
-17. As a user I want to see a list of notifications, such that I could view them at any time.
+16. As a user I want to see a list of notifications, such that I could view them at any time.
+(NOT STARTED)
-18. As a user I want to view my statistics so that I know what I have been doing.
-19. As a user I want to view my statistics so that I know what I have been doing.
+17. As a user I want to view my statistics so that I know what I have been doing.
+(NOT STARTED)
-20. As a user I want to write a review for the company that I have worked for, so other users can see what I think about that employer.
+18. As a user I want to write a review for the company that I have worked for, so other users can see what I think about that employer.
+(NOT STARTED)

+12/18 Completed.